 General Artwork Information

-I personally inspect each item purchased through this site for quality and consistency before signing it and sending it to you.
-The price you pay for this work represents not only the cost of producing and delivering the item to you, but also the effort to collaborate with each model, select the final images, and prepare them for production.
+I personally inspect each limited edition photograph, photobook, and album before signing and sending it to you.
+When you buy limited edition photography, the amount you pay represents not only the cost of producing and delivering the item to you, but also the effort to collaborate with each model, select the final images, and prepare them for the highest quality production.

 Buy Limited Edition Photography

-Each photograph in the edition is an object of art with its own number, followed by a slash and then the edition size, for example 1/10, 2/10, 3/10 through 10/10 for an edition of 10 photographs.
+Each photograph in the edition is an object of art with an individual number, followed by a slash, then the edition quantity.
+For example, in an edition of 10 photographs, the first would be 1/10, the second 2/10, and the last is 10/10.
 This unique number is handwritten in the bottom margin.
-Each of these individually numbered and signed pieces is called an impression.
-Once an edition is complete, no more editions of that image will be created.
+Each of these individually numbered and signed photographs is an original work of art.
+Once an edition is sold out, no photographs will be added to the edition and no additional editions of that image will be created.

 A certificate of authenticity is included with each limited edition photograph, containing details about the artwork for the collector's reference.
 The certificate is hand-signed by me, the artist.
 A holographic serial number is affixed to the certificate and a matching holographic serial number is placed on the back of the photograph.
 The certificate is important in establishing a provenance (history of ownership) and preserve its collectible value.
 If you sell or transfer the artwork, the certificate of authenticity needs to stay with it.
-You should give the new owner a bill of sale or other record of the transfer to continue the provenance.
+You should give the new owner a bill of sale or another record of the transfer to maintain the provenance.
+More about certificate of authenticity.

 Can't you make as many multiples as you want?
 No. Although, other artists produce a tirage (all multiples of a work made) including many artist's proofs, printer's proofs, hors d’commerce proofs, and other series of "proofs" beyond the numbered edition.
 I feel collectors deserve clear information of how many photographs are in the edition.
 I don't market proofs and never make more than one photograph to keep for myself.